PavanChaggar/local-fkpp/README.md

 ## Revisions

-Code used for analysis stemming from the peer-review process is currently in the [`revisions`](https://github.com/PavanChaggar/local-fkpp/tree/revisions) branch and will be merged upon acceptance.
+Code used for analysis stemming from the peer-review process is in the [`revisions`](https://github.com/PavanChaggar/local-fkpp/tree/revisions) branch.
+The posterior distributions stemming from this analysis are in the directors `adni/chains-revisions/local-fkpp` for `pvc-ic` and `wm`, corresponding to analysis on PVC data with inferior cerebllar reference reigion and non-PVC data with eroded white matter reference region, respecitvely.

+Code for the reference region analysis is documented in the notebook [`reference_region_analysis`](https://github.com/PavanChaggar/local-fkpp/blob/revisions/adni/inference/analysis/notebooks/reference_region_analysis.ipynb).

 ## Citation